HM2 Ruben Cervantez

 Home Award Program Recipient

 In August of 2003, Navy Hospital Corpsman 2nd Class Ruben Cervantez joined the Navy and attended the Naval Recruit Training Command in Great Lakes, Ill.

 Ruben (known as “Doc” to those he proudly served with) deployed to Iraq in 2005 with the 3rd Battalion 25th Marines, Lima Company out of Columbus, Ohio.
 This unit was sent to the Syrian border to help shut down the main route access for foreign fighters and suicide bombers entering Iraq.

 During his three deployments between 2007 through 2009, and significantly during 2005, Cervantez came under frequent attacks by multiple Improvised Explosive Devices (IEDs), in which he was rendered unconscious.
 The injuries he sustained from repeated blasts throughout his service led to his medical retirement from the Navy in 2012.

 The home will provide stability to the family, who has frequently moved over the last few years and is currently renting a small apartment.
-Together, Ruben and Becky look forward to watching their children thrive in their new schools and routines.
-There are plenty of golf courses in the area for Ruben, and Becky is especially excited about having a permanent home that she can decorate with her own personal touch.
+Together, Ruben and Becky are happy to be able to watch their children thrive in their new schools and routines.
+There are plenty of golf courses in the area for Ruben, and Becky is happy to have a permanent home that she can decorate with her own personal touch.

-Ruben is especially grateful for the opportunity of home ownership because there will be no stress of paying a monthly mortgage.
+Ruben is especially grateful for the opportunity of homeownership because there is no stress of paying a monthly mortgage.
 As he continues his recovery, he plans on spending more time with his family just watching movies or taking trips to the beach.
-He and Becky are happy that they will finally be able to unpack and put away the moving boxes that have accumulated over the last few years.